kign/c4wa/README.md

 # C compiler for Web Assembly (`c4wa`)

-This is a compiler from a subset of C language to Web Assembly.
+This is a compiler from a _subset_ of C language to Web Assembly.

 If you're not familiar with Web Assembly, check out [Wikipedia article](https://en.wikipedia.org/wiki/WebAssembly).
 Web Assembly is a new universal executable format for the Web; it complements more traditional JavaScript for computationally intensive tasks or if there is a need to port to Web existing code written in other languages.
+Binary Web Assembly files have extension `.wasm`; throughout this document, _WASM_ is used both as the name for binary Web Assembly format and as a shortcut for _Web Assembly_.

 There are many compilers targeting Web Assembly; see for example a comprehensive list [here](https://github.com/appcypher/awesome-wasm-langs).
 Why do we need another one?